 - Cooking usually means a big pot of vegetable soup or bean stew.
 Lots of rice.
 Peasant food, hearty and cheap.
-Otherwise I survive on taco trucks and banh mi.
+Otherwise I survive on taco trucks, banh mi, and American diner breakfast.

-- Glitchy electronic, alt hip-hop, Old World chant, and classical piano are my working music.
+- Glitchy electronica, alt hip-hop, Old World chant, and classical piano are my working music.
 Mornings start with old-timey blues.
-Soft spots for punk, extreme metal, Putumayo compilations, and Northern Cali gangster rap as reminders of people and places and things now past.
+Soft spots for punk, metal, Putumayo compilations, and Northern Cali rap as reminders of people and places and things now past.

 + Coffee, as a hopeless caffeine addict

 How to best merge glitch and figurative imagery